ESPRI-Mod/synda/sdt/doc/download_tutorial.md

 Note: log files are stored in '$HOME/sdt/log' folder (source installation) and '/var/log/synda/sdt' folder (system package installation).

-To debug certificate issue, use
+To debug certificate issue, you can use

     $ synda certificate renew

-To debug file transfer error, use
+To debug file transfer error, you can use

     $ synda get <file_url>